SadatArefin/Calendar-For-DSA-and-System-Design-Preparation/README.md

 - Use the toggle switch in the header to switch between dark and light modes
 - Click on any color circle to change the primary color theme
 - Your theme preferences are automatically saved between sessions

+### Notification System

+The application features a comprehensive notification system to help you stay on track with your goals:

+#### Native Desktop Notifications
+- Receive operating-system native notifications at your scheduled reminder times
+- Click on notifications to focus the application window
+- Notifications work even when the app is minimized or in the background
+- Compatible with notification centers on Windows, macOS, and Linux

+#### In-App Notifications
+- Visual notifications within the app when a reminder is triggered
+- Provides context about the reminder directly in the application interface
+- Automatically fades after a few seconds or can be manually dismissed

+To set up a reminder:
+1. Click on any day in the calendar
+2. Toggle "Set Reminder" in the modal
+3. Choose your preferred time for the notification
+4. Save the reminder

 ---